n-elie/papercite/README.md

 ## Changelog

+### 0.6.3

+* Added QueryPath library to modify the HTML produced by Citeproc, in order to allow the anchors on the footnotes to work.

 ### 0.6.2.1

-* There are now 6 CSL files in the directory `csl-styles`.
+* The distribution comes now with six CSL files in the directory `csl-styles`.
 The citation references on every article in CSL format are now being shown.

 ### 0.6.2